Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 The snowed-over springs in the winter

-📍 Google Maps | Hours: 5 am-10 pm | Entrance: Free
+📍 Google Maps | Hours: 5 am – 10 pm daily | Entrance: Free

-Located just up the hill from the Mystic Hot Springs, Red Hill Hot Springs is free of charge and is the perfect place to spend an entire day soaking under the red sun.
+Located just up the hill from Mystic Hot Springs, Red Hill Hot Springs is free of charge and is the perfect place to spend an entire day soaking under the red sun.
+Choose from four different pools, all varying in temperature.
+Protruding red rock melts in place above the springs, providing soakers with a trippy, dazed experience.

 👉 Pro Tip: Soaking in hot springs can quickly dehydrate you.
 Be sure to bring a big water bottle with you for the safest possible soaking experience.